Mylittleswift/mylittleswift.github.io/README.md

 [Android-BLE-SDK](https://github.com/Mylittleswift/Android-BLE-SDK/)
 --------------------------------------------------------------------------
-A library to make classic bluetooth or BLE easier to use in Android.<br />
+A library to make BLE easier to use in Android.<br />

 [iOS-BLE-SDK](https://github.com/Mylittleswift/iOS-BLE-SDK/)
 ------------------------------------------------------------------
-A library to make classic bluetooth or BLE easier to use in iOS.<br />
+A library to make BLE easier to use in iOS.<br />

 [Android-NFC-SDK](https://github.com/Mylittleswift/Android-NFC-SDK/)
 -------------------------------------------------------------------------